christopherliedtke/social-network_travelbook/README.md

 On the 'Friends' page a user can see his/her current friendships and the open friend requests initiated by the user.
 The user can navigate to the other users' profiles or change the friend status directly.

 On the 'Chat' page the user finds an open chatroom for all users.
 Users who are logged in can read and write messages which will appear instantly for online user in the chatroom.
+Through another friend's profile page users can have a private chat room between those two users only.

 ## Key Features